prasanthirapuru/Nagacharan_portfolio/README.md

 2. Select this repository.
 3. Keep default settings (the Vercel build script will execute `generate-works.js && next build` automatically).
 4. Click **Deploy**.

+### Handling Large Media Files with Git LFS

+  This project uses Git Large File Storage (Git LFS) to manage heavy media assets such as high-quality video files included in the portfolio.
+Since standard Git is not optimized for storing large binary files like .mp4 videos, Git LFS is used to efficiently track and upload these files without bloating the repository history.
+Instead of storing the full video content directly in Git commits, Git LFS replaces them with lightweight pointer files while handling the actual media storage separately.
+This approach allows the repository to remain manageable while still supporting high-resolution portfolio content.
+However, it is important to note that Git LFS has storage and bandwidth limits depending on the GitHub plan, and exceeding these limits may require upgrading storage or optimizing assets in the future.
+Therefore, if more videos are added or existing ones are frequently updated, it is recommended to consider external media hosting solutions such as a CDN or cloud storage to ensure scalability and maintain smooth repository performance.